Date Thesis Awarded

 In our experiment, we have a multiple-round public goods game but with a probabilistic endpoint.
 This changes the Nash equilibrium, such that cooperation is the new equilibrium strategy.
 The experiment consists of two treatments, one with a single round per session (called the intertemporal treatment), and the second with multiple rounds per session.
 Experimental results suggest that contribution was indeed positive and consistent provided a high enough probability of the game’s continuation, but declined when probability fell.

 Carlen, Daniel M., "Cooperation in a Repeated Public Goods Game with a Probabilistic Endpoint" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 34.